cloudflare/cloudflare-docs/content/analytics/faq/web-analytics/index.md

 # Web Analytics FAQ

 Below you will find answers to our most commonly asked questions.
-If you cannot find the answer you are looking for, heading over to our [community page](https://community.cloudflare.com/) is always a good idea.
+If you cannot find the answer you are looking for, refer to the [community page](https://community.cloudflare.com/) to explore more resources.

 - [Errors](#errors)
 - [Setup](#setup)